cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

       ├── networking.nix # Network settings/ enables NFTables
       └── pppoe.nix      # PPPoE connection setup
       └── services.nix   # Other services
-      └── nftables.nix   # Firewall's NFTables rules
+      └── nftables.nft   # Firewall's NFTables rules
 ```

 ### 1. Basic config

-Lets split our `configuration.nix` file into parts, as we are already editing the file, let's take advantage and already enable package forwarding, as the most basic thing a router does, and route traffic between networks.
+Let's split our `configuration.nix` file into parts.
+As we are already editing the file, let's take advantage and enable packet forwarding, as the most basic thing a router does, and route traffic between networks.

 `/etc/nixos/configuration.nix`